 Invictus Games Star Returns to SES Sports Centre

-The former RAF medic from Rutland and Invictus Games Gold medallist Rachel Williamson returns triumphant to her training centre at Stamford Endowed Schools’ Sports Centre.
+The former RAF medic from Rutland and Invictus Games gold medallist Rachel Williamson returns triumphant to her training centre at Stamford Endowed Schools’ Sports Centre.
 This was the venue for her interview with BBC East Midlands after returning from Sydney only twenty-four hours before.

 We will still be lucky enough to see Rachel at the SES Sports Centre as she continues to train with Stamford friend and Warrior Games competitor, Ali Waddie.

-Rachel said: “Training at SES Sports Centre has given me the perfect environment, enabling me to train using high class facilities and access the support from all staff.
+Rachel said: “Training at SES Sports Centre has given me the perfect environment, enabling me to train using high class facilities and allowing me to access the support from all staff.
 The Centre has provided routine to my training and ensured I can continue to improve my physical and mental health during my recovery journey.”